boolka/goconfig/README.md

 #### Vault

 If you create `vault.EXT` file then fields from that file will proceed to lookup from vault server.
+Loading vault variables is dynamic too both the same with environment.
 The field has special syntax `mount_path,secret_path,secret_key` where are listed vault secret mount path, secret path, and secret key separated by comma.
 Suppose we have vault server with configured postgresql secret and started on `http://localhost:8200`.
 Lets load for example `username` and `password` keys to our config.
 And suppose for our simple example that vault setup has the `root` token to access.
 All again: mount - secret, path - postgresql, keys - username, password.
 Create directory `config` and place `vault.toml` file in to it with contents:

 ```toml
 [postgresql]